Collection Guide to the Nathan H. Hill Papers, 1810-1950

 Nathan H. Hill was a teacher in Lincolnton (Lincoln Co.), N.C.

-Letters to Nathan H. Hill concerning his work teaching freedmen in Lincolnton, N.C., including letters from Albion W. Tourgée.
-The collection also consists of letters from family members and others, receipts, material related to Guilford College, and several items about the Quakers' work with African-Americans after the Civil War.
+Collection includes letters to Nathan H. Hill concerning his work teaching freedmen in Lincolnton, N.C., including letters from Albion W. Tourgée.
+The collection also consists of letters from family members and others, receipts, material related to Guilford College, and several items about the Quakers' work with African Americans after the Civil War.

 - David M. Rubenstein Rare Book & Manuscript Library, Duke University

 - For current information on the location of these materials, please consult the Library's online catalog.

 Collection contains chiefly correspondence, dates ranging 1830-1950, to and from Nathan H. Hill concerning his work teaching freedmen in Lincolnton, N.C., as well as family correspondence and other documentation from members of the Hill, Usher, Wright, Jones, Self, Bostick, and Thornburg families and their friends and associates.
 Family correspondence relates to routine family matters and everyday life.
 Of particular interest are several letters from Albion W. Tourgée, founder of the Bennett College, a historically black college for women in Greensboro, N.C.
 In these letters, Tourgée discusses conditions of former plantation lands in the South and states that he will encourage people from the North to purchase these lands.
 Nathan Hill also received frequent correspondence from George Dixon, a Quaker from Yorkshire, England who was also involved with the freedmen's schools in North Carolina.
 These letters, bulk dates ranging 1865-1867, describe the Quakers' work with African-Americans after the Civil War, especially the freedmen's school in Lincolnton, N.C.